We Analyzed the Future Direction of Silvergate Capital Corporation (SI), Here is What We Found

 Reports are indicating that there were more than several insider trading activities at SI starting from Reed Scott A., who sale 25,000 shares at the price of $138.26 back on Mar 12.
 After this action, Reed Scott A. now owns 935,000 shares of Silvergate Capital Corporation, valued at $3,456,505 using the latest closing price.

-Eisele Derek J., the Executive Vice President of Silvergate Capital Corporation, sale 17,783 shares at $127.86 during a trade that took place back on Mar 11, which means that Eisele Derek J. is holding 4,606 shares at $2,273,720 based on the most recent closing price.
+FRANK DENNIS S, the Director of Silvergate Capital Corporation, sale 25,000 shares at $139.18 during a trade that took place back on Mar 12, which means that FRANK DENNIS S is holding 10,710 shares at $3,479,441 based on the most recent closing price.

 Stock Fundamentals for SI